Delta update

-By using a delta update, a program can be updated more quickly and efficiently.
-For example: An auto racing simulation game has a size of 300 megabytes; it is updated to include a new racetrack, and the body of code which inserts the new racetrack into the game has a size of two megabytes; the game may use a delta update, which would require the download of only the two megabytes of new code, instead of a total download of 302 megabytes.

 Uses

 Linux

 Fedora Linux has supported binary delta updates by default using the yum presto plugin since June 2009.
 This is based on RPM Package Manager's deltarpm system (2004), which was in turn based on bsdiff.
 This functionality has been inherited by Fedora-derived operating systems, including RedHat Enterprise Linux and its variant, CentOS.
-OpenSUSE also uses deltarpms with its zypper manager.
+From Fedora 40 onward, delta updates had been discontinued. openSUSE also uses delta-rpm's with its zypper manager.
+This is still in use, and the standard solution for the openSUSE Leap distribution today.
 A more primitive system, the SUSE patchrpm, worked by replacing changed files.

-A similar system for the dpkg-APT package manager system of Debian is debdelta (2006); despite an apparent halt on the homepage, its package repository as well as the source code remains actively maintained.
-Debdelta is not installed by default and not many mirrors have been set up for it.
+A similar system for the dpkg-APT package manager system of Debian is debdelta (2006); despite an apparent halt on the homepage, its package repository as well as the source code remains actively maintained. debdelta is not installed by default and not many mirrors have been set up for it.
 A member of the developer team has proposed yet another format that integrates directly into the currently mirrored main repositories called patch debs in 2018.
 It is intended to have more integrity checks.

 A descendant of Debian, Ubuntu developers have tried many times to implement delta updates for their system.
 During 2006 they tried to create one, but were confronted with too many options and dropped the efforts.
 In 2011 they tried to just set up debdelta, but once again dropped the efforts in May of the same year.